Classic Jelly Donuts (Hanukkah Donuts)

 Frequently asked questions

 Donuts are best eaten fresh the day they are made, but you can keep them for a day or two.
-It is best to keep them paper bag rather than plastic as plastic makes them soggy.
+It is best to keep paper bags rather than plastic as plastic makes them soggy.
 You can freeze cooled donuts for months in the freezer.

 Traditional doughnuts are made with yeast-raised dough and are fried.
 If you bake them they will be just bread.
-You can make bake donuts, which are cake batter-based like I have done here in my baked pumpkin donuts.
+You can make baked donuts, which are cake batter-based like I have done here with my baked pumpkin donuts.

 I use canola oil.
 It has a neutral flavor and a high smoke point.
 Also, it works best when deep-frying bread and sweet treats like churros and doughnuts.